kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 * DRA driver API must not change.
 Core Kubernetes (kube-scheduler, kubelet) is preferred over DRA driver for any change needed to support the feature.

-* Keep advertising only extended resources backed by device plugin in `node.status.Capacity`.
+* Keep advertising only extended resources backed by device plugin in `node.status.Capacity` for Alpha.
+It will be revisited for Beta, based on Alpha feedback.

 ### Non-Goals